sneeuwballen/zipperposition/README.md

 The native syntax, with file extension `.zf`, resembles a simple fragment of ML with explicit polymorphism.
 Many examples in `examples/` are written using this syntax.
-A vim [syntax coloring file](https://github.com/c-cube/vim-zf) is available.
+A vim syntax coloring file can be found in `utils/vim` (see [the readme](./utils/vim/README.md) for instructions on how to install it).

 <details>